 Bob Malik is a former Modesto resident and KFIV radio personality.
-After leaving Modesto Bob had a successful radio career.
+After leaving Modesto Bob had a successful major market radio career.
 He now lives with his family in Southern California.
-Bob has just the thing you need on Sunday afternoons.
-Join him on KRVR, 105.5.
-If you’re out of the area you can stream it.
-THE BEATLE YEARS (4pm, Sundays).
+For years, Bob was the host of THE BEATLE YEARS, a weekly program that aired nationwide, including locally on KRVR, 105.5.

-Bob was recently asked to provide a short bio for the Modesto, CA Central Catholic High School (CCHS) Alumni Magazine.
-He has graciously given us permission to use it on The Modesto Radio Museum site.)
+Bob was asked to provide his autobiography for the Modesto, CA Central Catholic High School (CCHS) Alumni Magazine.
+He has graciously given us permission to share his story here at The Modesto Radio Museum.

 By Bob Malik